UK visa for a sole representative of an overseas business

 ON THIS PAGE

-Initial visa requirements for a representative of an overseas business
+Initial requirements for sole representative visa

 - The representative or “sole representative” of an overseas business has to be recruited and employed outside the UK by the business seeking to establish its presence in the UK.

-- The representative has to be a senior employee with authority to take operational decisions on behalf of the business in the UK.
+- The sole representative has to be a senior employee with authority to take operational decisions on behalf of the business in the UK.

-- The representative has to be engaged in the UK on a full time basis and should have sufficient funds not to be a burden on the state in the UK.
+- The sole representative has to be engaged in the UK on a full time basis and should have sufficient funds not to be a burden on the state in the UK.

 - Knowledge of English is required at A1 level (speaking and listening).

-- The representative cannot own or control more than 50% of the business or be effectively the majority owner, controller or main beneficiary of the business.
+- The sole representative cannot own or control more than 50% of the business or be effectively the majority owner, controller or main beneficiary of the business.

 Requirements to the employer: